locka99/cpp-to-rust-book/compiling_and_linking/index.md

 }
 ```

-If we save this file and type "rustc main.rs" the compiler will notice the reference to "mod pacman" and will search for a pacman.rs (or pacman/mod.rs) and compile that too.
+If we save this file and type "rustc main.rs" the compiler will notice the reference to "mod pacman" and will search for a pacman.rs \(or pacman\/mod.rs\) and compile that too.
 It will continue doing this with any other modules referenced along the way.

 In other words you could have a project with 1000 files and compile it as simply as "rustc main.rs".
 Anything referenced is automatically compiled and linked.

 Okay, so we can call rustc, but what happens if our code has dependencies on other projects.
 Or if our project is meant to be exported so other projects can use it?

 ### Cargo

 Rust recognizes that very few pieces of code have zero dependencies so it provides a package manager and dependency management tool for you called Cargo.

 Cargo can fetch dependencies, build them, build and link your code, run unit tests, install binaries, produce documentation and upload versions of your project to a repository.